arwasayegh/OysterCardData/01_data_manipulation.md

 ## 45999   Z0104    TKT            N     0     0      XX
 ## 46004 -------    PPY            N   160   160      XX
 ## 46006   Z0102    TKT            N     0     0      XX
 ##                  FinalProduct        Origin              Destination
-## 45990  Freedom Pass (Elderly) Goodge Street    Totteridge
+## 45990  Freedom Pass (Elderly) Goodge Street Totteridge and Whetstone
 ## 45995 Freedom Pass (Disabled)  Preston Road                Northwood
 ## 45999   LUL Travelcard-Annual       Holborn             Bounds Green
 ## 46004                    PAYG   Earls Court                  Pimlico
 ## 46006    LUL Travelcard-7 Day      Victoria            Bethnal Green
 ```

 Now we have clean version of the origin and destination columns.
 The next step is to clean up the start and end time in order to calculate journey times.
 For the sake of this exercise, I assumed that the day of the month is the downo column, although it is not clear whether the data was extracted from a single week or sampled across different weeks in November.
 The assumption here won't make any difference; we only care that the days are in the right order which is the case.
-Before adjusting the time, there exist 2701 rows where the entry time to the station was greater than 1440, 8186 rows where the exit time from the station was greater than 1440, and 2701 rows where both were greater than 1440; these are journeys started and/or finished after midnight, yet the recorded time/date did not capture that (kept them as previous days.
-So I have
+Before adjusting the time, there exist 2701 rows where the entry time to the station was greater than 1440, 8186 rows where the exit time from the station was greater than 1440, and 2701 rows where both were greater than 1440; these are journeys which have started and/or finished after midnight, yet the recorded time/date did not capture that (kept them as previous days).